mariesophiet/master_thesis/docs/performance_results/performance_metrics_guide.md

 # PQC Performance Metrics & Results Storage Breakdown <!-- omit from toc -->

 ## Overview <!-- omit from toc -->
 This document provides a comprehensive guide to the PQC computational and TLS performance metrics collected by the project's automated benchmarking tools.
-It describes the types of metrics gathered, and how raw test data is structured, parsed, and analysed across different environments using the provided testing and parsing scripts.
+It describes the types of metrics gathered and how raw test data is structured, parsed, and analysed across different environments using the provided testing and parsing scripts.

 Specifically, it covers: